 Unexcused tardiness to school on the part of any student may be addressed through disciplinary action by the principal or assistant principal.
 Prior to giving consequences to students for being tardy to school, each school will clearly define in writing its tardy policy, include it in its student handbook to be distributed to each child, review it in discipline assemblies with students, and share it at parent open houses at the beginning of each school year.
+(Please see Policy JE, Student

+Attendance for more information.)
 Sexual Harassment or Sexual Misconduct